 What about the 'Mark email as verified' checkbox?
 Note that — because we want to keep this tutorial short — we're skipping a very important step, which is verifying that the email address actually exists.
 But don't worry, you can do that easily in Arengu too.
 Just head over to our guide about email OTP flows.

 The sign up action returned a unique random identifier for the user we just created.
-We'll be using that in the 'Log in without password' action, so Firebase gives us back a secure token that we will use to actually log in the user.
+We'll be using that in the 'Issue a token' action, so Firebase gives us back a secure token that we will use to actually log in the user.

 Set the action up like this:

-The previous action returned a secure token that we have to make available in the form, where the Firebase SDK will be waiting for it so it can actually log in the user.
+The previous action returned a secure token that we have to make available in the ending screen of the form.

-In order to do that, use the "Set data fields" action configured this way:
+In order to do that, use the ‘Store state variable’ action configured this way: